 How to Become a Journalist in 5 Steps

-Research what it takes to become a journalist.
+Read about how to become a journalist.
 Learn about job duties, education requirements, job outlook, and salary to find out if this is the career for you.
-Schools offering Journalism degrees can also be found in these popular choices.

 What Does a Journalist Do?